User37som/https-github.com-dordnung-Stammwiki/Working-with-Stamm.md

 You can write to the Stamm logs by using the native `STAMM_WriteToLog(bool:debug, const String:fmt[], any:...)`.

-The Parameter `debug` defines, whether to write to the debug file or not.
+The Parameter `debug` defines whether to write to the debug file or not.

 ---------
 ### [Go to the next Page](Working-with-clients)